How to Get Podcast Sponsors: What Brands Look for Today

 Rarely.
 Most sponsorships happen because someone pitched.
 Sitting back and waiting leaves money on the table.
 Good content is not enough.
 You have to actively reach out.

 Build your target sponsor list.
-Send 5-10 pitches per month.
+Send 5 to 10 pitches per month.
 Track who responds.
 Follow up.
 Treat sponsor outreach like a regular part of your workflow.

 Sponsors are not looking for the biggest podcast in the room.
 They are looking for the most aligned one.
-The show where their message lands with the right people at the right time.
+Show them who listens, why those listeners will care, and how you will track results.
+That is what makes the decision easy.

 References